 A repo with a frontend, an API, and a worker is best handled with three separate "applications" inside a Launchverse project, each with its own build target.
 You can:

-- Use Dockerfile per app, with build context pointing at the relevant subdirectory.
+- Use a Dockerfile per app, with build context pointing at the relevant subdirectory.

 Avoid building one giant image that ships all three; deploy times balloon and a small UI tweak waits behind a slow worker rebuild.